angrybacon/doomsday-wiki/markdown/appendices/interactions.md

 > Players try naming Doomsday due to the strange wording on the Weatherlight
 > printing since it appears like activated abilities do.

-Pithing needle can stop Conjurer's Bauble and fetchlands.
+Pithing needle can stop Conjurer's Bauble, cyclers like Street Wraith and fetchlands.

 ### {{Phyrexian Revoker}}

-Phyrexian Revoker can stop LED, Lotus Petal, Chromatic Sphere, or Conjurer's Bauble.
+Phyrexian Revoker can stop LED, Lotus Petal, Chromatic Sphere, Conjurer's Bauble and cyclers like Street Wraith.
 It cannot hit fetchlands nor Shelldock Isle.

 ### {{Grindstone}}, {{Predict}}, {{Thought Scour}}, {{Surgical Extraction}}